chandrujr2908/Ultrasonic-Levitator-Project/README.md

 ## Author
 Chandrahas S
-BE Electronics and Communication Engineering
+BE Computer Science and Engineering